Mount Whitney: Exploration history

 In 1891, the United States Geological Survey's Board on Geographic Names decided to recognize the name Mount Whitney.
-Despite losing out on their preferred name, Lone Pine residents financed the first trail to the summit, engineered by Gustave Marsh, and completed on July 22, 1904.
+Despite losing out on their preferred name, Lone Pine residents financed a trail to the summit, engineered by Gustave Marsh, and completed on July 22, 1904.
 Four days later, the new trail enabled the first recorded death on Whitney.
 Having hiked the trail, U.S. Bureau of Fisheries employee Byrd Surby was struck and killed by lightning while eating lunch on the summit.
 In response, Marsh began work on the stone hut that became the Smithsonian Institution Shelter, completing it in 1909.

+Although Gustave Marsh is often credited for constructing the first trail to the peak of Mount Whitney, a lesser known trail to the peak was created by the Buffalo Soldiers, the first all-black Army regiments in peacetime, a year prior in 1903.
+In addition to creating trails, the Buffalo Soldiers fought fires, built fences, and kept illegal grazers away.
+Charles Young, a Buffalo Soldier officer, served as the acting military superintendent of Sequoia National Park (where Mount Whitney is located) in 1903.
+He is considered the first African-American superintendent of a national park.
+The Buffalo soldiers also built a wagon road into the Giant Forest which later became Generals Highway and is the modern day route for automobiles driving to Mount Whitney.

 A movement began after World War II to rename the mountain for Winston Churchill, but the name Mount Whitney persisted.